- Enhances digestive fire.

 1 stainless steel fine mesh strainer or cheesecloth

-Place butter in a stainless steel or glass saucepan (avoid non-stick or aluminum to keep harmful chemicals from your ghee).
+Place butter in a stainless steel or glass saucepan (avoid non-stick or aluminum).
 Melt the butter over medium-low heat and bring to a simmer.
 It will pop and speak to you.
 Turn down the heat to low and speak back with a blessing of gratitude.

 Let it simmer uncovered while you stay in the area, but don’t touch or stir it.
 Adjust the heat so that the popping continues but is not splashing out of the pan.
 Lower is often better here until you get a sense of how your stove responds.